 Walt Richards began performing on guitar while still in high school.
 Within a year he had added banjo, soon becoming one of southern California's best known players, with multiple wins at Topanga in the 60's and 70's.
 He also toured nationally with the Eddystone Singers and the Appalachians in the 1960's.
 Although offered other opportunities related to his degree, music kept drawing him back and he started teaching guitar and banjo at a San Diego music store in 1963.

-Walt is now celebrating his 50th year of playing and teaching music in the San Diego area.
+Walt is celebrating over 50 years of playing and teaching music in the San Diego area.
 As a multi-instrumentalist and vocalist, he has worked with many diverse musical groups, including doing studio work and live theater (The Old Globe and Starlight theaters in San Diego), besides being a solo and group performer.
 Earlier work for television earned an Emmy for Walt and partner Vickie Cottle.
 His most recent television credits include train songs sung for a documentary originally commissioned by Disney.

 An Experienced Instructor

 One of Walt's greatest pleasures is in seeing his students do well.
-He is happy to back them up in contests and offer assistance as they venture into solo/group performances.
+He is happy to offer assistance as they venture into solo/group performances.
 He is able to give beginner/intermediates the solid backup that leads to development of self-confidence and musical success.

 To make it possible for intermediate players to have success in a band experience, Walt also works individually with small groups - helping each person learn how to be a positive contributor to their own group's particular sound in taking breaks, playing backup, singing harmonies and making arrangements.